programs-forensic-engineering-990x358

 Texas Tech University

 Texas Tech University (TTU) offers a graduate forensic engineering (CFE) certificate.
-This certificate is available to those pursuing or already hold a master’s degree in engineering.
+This certificate is available to those pursuing or who already hold a master’s degree in engineering.
 The CFE program consists of six required courses (15 credits) and should take students approximately 18 months to complete.

-Courses include advanced concepts in failure analysis and forensic engineering; advanced topics in mechanical engineering: legal aspects of forensic science and engineering; Safety Engineering; Wind Engineering; Advanced Foundation Engineering; and a capstone project.
+Courses include advanced concepts in failure analysis and forensic engineering, advanced topics in mechanical engineering: legal aspects of forensic science and engineering, safety engineering, wind engineering, advanced foundation engineering, and a capstone project.

-Applicants must be current master’s or PhD students in engineering; or current JD students pursuing the JD/MEng program; or students holding a graduate-level degree from an accredited institution.
+Applicants must be current master’s or PhD students in engineering, or current JD students pursuing the JD/MEng program, or students holding a graduate-level degree from an accredited institution.
 A minimum GPA of 3.0 is required for admission.

 • Location: Lubbock, TX